American Forts: East

 ¤¤ Kure Beach Military Reservation

-A four-gun 155mm battery in revetments was located to the south of old Fort Fisher to defend the inlet to Wilmington.
+A four-gun 155mm battery in revetments (no Panama mounts) was located to the south of old Fort Fisher to defend the inlet to Wilmington.
 Several 40mm and 90mm AA guns were also emplaced.
 Training firing ranges (90mm AA and 155mm) for nearby Camp Davis were also located here.
+(See also Camp Davis (2) listed below).
 Three steel observation towers were erected.
 Several concrete magazines were constructed near old Battery Buchanan, which was damaged as a result.
-One magazine or bunker is currently located within the Fort Fisher State Recreation Area along a trail to the south of the North Carolina Aquarium.
-The "Fort Fisher Hermit" was a local legend that reportedly lived in the bunker for 17 years.
-On the north-side of old Fort Fisher was built an auxiliary field for Camp Davis Army Airfield, which post-war became Fort Fisher Air Force Station.
-The grass airstrip and modern-day US 421 have cut through the original land-face of Fort Fisher.
+One magazine or bunker is currently located within the Fort Fisher State Recreation Area, along the Basin Trail to the south of the North Carolina Aquarium.
+The "Fort Fisher Hermit" was a local legend that lived in the bunker for 17 years (1955 - 1972).
+On the north-side of old Fort Fisher was built an auxiliary field for Camp Davis Army Airfield, which post-war became Fort Fisher Air Force Station (1955 - 1988).
+The grass airstrip and modern-day US 421 have cut through the original land-face of old Fort Fisher.
 The post commissary and exchange still exist, now in use by the Underwater Archaeology Section of the NC Dept. of Cultural Resources.
-(See also Camp Davis listed below).
-Of interest nearby is the North Carolina Military Museum at the NC National Guard Training Center.
+Of interest nearby is the North Carolina Military History Museum at the NC National Guard Training Center.
+Also here is the Fort Fisher Air Force Recreation Center, the former housing area of the closed Air Force Station.

 The Federal Point History Center at 1121-A North Lake Park Blvd. in Carolina Beach has exhibits on the Fort Fisher Firing Point and anti-aircraft artillery training.